NizCom/Predictions---java/README.md

 In addition to that, there's a thread which sleeps every 300 milliseconds and withdraws DTO from the chosen simulation, so the user would be able to see its details.

 SystemInterface: Holds all the functions that the user willing to execute and running the whole related simulation.
-• SimulationExecutionManager: In charge of all the simulations, such as: providing their details as DTO, stopping/starting simulation, creating and setting details before running a simulation, etc. • SimulationExecutionDetails: Every execution that we run has its own simulation execution details which holds its properties and details. • SimulationRunner: A class that implements Runnable class.
+• SimulationExecutionManager: In charge of all the simulations, such as: providing their details as DTO, stopping/starting simulation, creating and setting details before running a simulation, etc.
+• SimulationExecutionDetails: Every execution that we run has its own simulation execution details which holds its properties and details.
+• SimulationRunner: A class that implements Runnable class.
 This class runs a simulation using a thread from the thread pool.
 In addition to these classes, we have classes for each detail in a simulation (rules, entities, environments, etc).
 Also – World class Holds the details of each entity, environment, property to be used in the simulation.

-The simulation engine is divided into 3 main classes: SimulationRunner - Holds a runnable method which executed by threads from the threadpool.
-This runnable method is the simulation running for each execution.
-SimulationDetails - Each simulation that is executed gets its own SimulationDetails object.
-It holds all the entity instances, active environments, etc. SimulationManager - Holds all the simulations that have been executed, the world, manages the threadpool and of course transfers DTO details to the GUI.

-The GUI acknowledges the SimulationManager.
 *** Where we show the graph of population per ticks, we chose to show only every 1000 ticks and the x axis is up to 100.
-We chose that, because there's a lot of data loaded to the graph (many ticks pass), which makes the system work slow.
+We chose that because there's a lot of data loaded to the graph (many ticks pass), which makes the system work slow.